 Mr CALTHROP, Dorrie and Herb Evans' solicitor.
 Portrayed by Ken Fraser.

 Maggie CAMERON, the bitchy, red-haired fashion editor who has an adulterous affair with the bisexual Bruce Taylor.
+Estranged from her husband, Victor Cameron, she has numerous dangerous liaisons, including with a bikie, Cliff Stevens.
 Later, she opens a Double Bay salon, The Tapemeasure, with her friend (and often rival), Vera Collins.
 Maggie contributes to the shooting death of Bev Houghton and often makes life unpleasant for many of Number 96's residents.
 When she becomes part-owner of Number 96, Maggie tries to usurp Norma Whittaker from the wine bar, without success.
 While attempting to force a "vacant possession" sale of the building, she plants a time bomb to scare out the tenants.
+The first one is phony, the second deadly.
 Although she gives ample warning, the bomb goes off in the deli, killing four long-time residents.
 At her trial, the judge certifies Maggie as temporarily insane and she spends several years behind bars.
+After release from "the Governor's pleasure", she plays a cruel trick on the residents of Number 96 on the eve of Arnold Feather's third marriage.
 Portrayed by Bettina Welch.

 Victor CAMERON, the estranged husband of Maggie.
 He supervises large engineering projects.
 Portrayed by Owen Weingott.